Malnutrition recovery

 Numerator

-Sum of number of children under five who reach the recovered criteria defined for the program i.e. complete recovery from acute malnutrition (severe or moderate)
+Number of children under five who reach the recovered criteria defined for the program

 Denominator